GuptPrana/RadioTomographicImaging/Reconstruction/README.md

 Reconstruction Algorithm

-* defineNodes.json contains defined positions of WiFi modules in CENTIMETERS.
+* defineNodes.json contains defined absolute positions of WiFi modules in CENTIMETERS.
+* nodeLinks.py generates all the weight matrices for every link in the wireless network.
+Saving the link weights to JSON to avoid redundant computation.